arliejones/Smart_Contract_Savings_Account/README.md

 ----

 ## Technologies
-This application is written in the Solidity programming language.
-The code is edited in Remix IDE.
+This application is written in the [Solidity](https://docs.soliditylang.org/_/downloads/en/latest/pdf/) programming language and is edited in [Remix IDE](https://remix-ide.readthedocs.io/en/latest/).
 This contract uses the 0.5.0 compiler verison.

 ----

 ## Installation Guide
-The code in this contract does not use any outside libraries or modules.

-For the user to compile the code correctly, they must make sure the compiler version in the code matches the compiler version on Remix IDE.
+For the user to compile the code correctly, the compiler version in the code must match the compiler version on Remix IDE.

 ----